-In Hawaiian, Aloha means "hello" and "goodbye" while Mahalo means "thank you".
+In Hawaiian, Aloha means “hello” and “goodbye” while Mahalo means “thank you” in English.

-But that's really just the cliff notes and language is never that simple.
+But that’s really just the cliff notes and language, even the Hawaiian language which only contains 12 letters, is never that simple.

 The French say “Salut” and the Italians “Ciao”.

 Many languages have words that take a variation of “with health” or “nice to meet you” and use them to mean both goodbye and hello.

 Depending on your dialect, you may even be able to do it with English.

 We typically say, “good morning” when we meet someone and “good evening” when we depart, but the two can be used for both greetings and fairwells, and if you’re in Australia, you can use “Good Day!” to cover pretty much all bases.